bds134/hist-382b-mex-span-conquest/hist-382b-mex-span-conq-syllabus.md

 All written composition (in-class essays, historiography paper, primary document analysis, and final interpretive essay) will be completed during class time or the scheduled final exam period.
 Research and planning for these assignments should be carried out outside of class time, but the actual writing will occur in a supervised classroom environment.

+**Submission Policy:**
-All written assignments will be submitted using **Respondus LockDown Browser**, a secure browser application that prevents access to other websites, applications, or resources during the writing process.
+- All written assignments will be submitted using **Respondus LockDown Browser**, a secure browser application that prevents access to other websites, applications, or resources during the writing process.
 This ensures academic integrity and creates a fair testing environment for all students.
+- **Exception:** The revision of the Primary Document Analysis will be completed in Google Docs (with instructor feedback) and the final revised document will be uploaded to the appropriate Brightspace assignment module, not through Respondus LockDown Browser.

 **Grading Policy for Respondus LockDown Browser Assignments**: Assignments submitted through Respondus LockDown Browser will not be assessed based upon the eloquence, grammar, or spelling of written text, provided that the written text can be understood.
 Assessment will focus on content, historical analysis, argument development, and use of evidence.